Beiarn Municipality

 Beiarn is a municipality in Nordland county, Norway.
 It is part of the traditional district of Salten.
 Beiarn is also a part of the Bodø Region, a statistical metropolitan region.
 The administrative centre of the municipality is the village of Moldjord.
 Other villages in Beiarn are Høyforsmoen, Trones, and Tverrvika.

-The 1222 km2 municipality is the 88th largest by area out of the 356 municipalities in Norway.
-Beiarn is the 332nd most populous municipality in Norway with a population of 1,012.
-The municipality's population density is 0.9 PD/km2 and its population has decreased by 7.7% over the previous 10-year period.
+The 1222 km2 municipality is the 88th largest by area out of the 357 municipalities in Norway.
+Beiarn Municipality is the 333rd most populous municipality in Norway with a population of 1,062.
+The municipality's population density is 0.9 PD/km2 and its population has decreased by 2.4% over the previous 10-year period.

 General information

-The municipality of Beiarn was established in 1853 when it was separated from the large municipality of Gildeskål.
+The municipality of Beiarn was established in 1853 when it was separated from the large Gildeskål Municipality.
 Initially, Beiarn had 1,164 residents.
 The municipal boundaries have not changed since that time.

 Name

-The municipality is named after Beiar Fjord (Old Norse: Beðir or Beðinn).
-The meaning of the name is not definitively known, but it may be related to the English word bed in the sense of a "river bed".
-The name was historically spelled Beieren.
+The municipality (originally the parish) is named after the Beiar Fjord (Beðir or Beðinn).
+The meaning of the name is uncertain.
+It may be derived from the plural form of the word beðr which means "bedding" (in the sense of a "river bed".
+Another option is that it is the past participle of the word biðja which means "to pray" or "to ask".
+Historically, the name of the municipality was spelled Beieren.
+On 6 January 1908, a royal resolution changed the spelling of the name of the municipality to Beiara.
+This spelling, however, was not well-liked.
+On 19 August 1908 (a few months later), another royal resolution changed the spelling of the name of the municipality to Beiarn.